up42/docs/source/getting-started/first-block.rst

     LABEL "interstellar_manifest"=<manifest-contents>

-The content of the label needs to be an entiure valid manifest file as a string.
+The content of the label needs to be an entire valid manifest file as a string.
 The easiest way to do this is to provide the contents of the manifest as a build arg to Docker.

 To do this, create a Dockerfile along these lines: